C191068/Ali_Khatami_S0olidity_3/README.md

    //here 'uint256 preferredNumber' will get index to 'zero'
 //below is type mapping of 'string' to 'uint256', visibility is 'public' mapping(string => uint256) public nameToPreferredNumber;//Here we have kind of dictionary where we gonna map a specific name to a specific number
+  //When we create mapping we initiaize everything to it's null value so every possible string is initialize to having preferredNumber to zero, for that we have to manually change it.
 //Below we have created a new type in our solidity that holds both preferred number and name struct Individuals{
     uint256 preferredNumber;//this get indexed to 0